 Fire Management Requirements

 This section presents requirements that must be met for all Conservancy wildland fire management activities.
 Requirements apply to wildfires and controlled burns and can only be exempted by the Fire Management Coordinator.
 All exemptions of requirements must be requested and granted in writing.
-See also Fire Management Guidelines for standards for controlled burn operations.
+See also Fire Management Guidelines for standards for Prescribed Burn operations.

 If you have an unusual situation which does not conform to any of the typical fire management scenarios in which TNC becomes involved, contact the Fire Management Coordinator for individual consideration of the circumstances.